 The Institute for Functional Medicine grew out of the energy and dedication of Susan and Dr. Jeffrey Bland.
 They had the vision of bringing to clinical medicine the emerging evidence and insights that would enable it to move from the drug-based model of fighting infectious diseases that worked so well in the 20th century to a systems-oriented, patient-focused clinical model designed to reverse the growing chronic disease epidemic.
 The Blands recognized that today’s most prevalent health issues are mostly caused by the interactions between genetics, lifestyle choices, and environmental exposures and that treating them requires understanding these interactions and subsequently using that understanding to design appropriate treatments that are personalized to each individual.

-Over the past 25 years, the prescience of this vision has become increasingly apparent.
+For more than 30 years, the prescience of this vision has become increasingly apparent.
 Leading scientists and clinicians have taken up the challenge of researching and developing applications for genomic (personalized) medicine, and the field has been growing rapidly.
 The emerging science about the origins of disease has validated the broad principles of functional medicine by convincingly demonstrating the critical influence of epigenetic factors—including diet and nutrition, environmental toxins, and lifestyle choices—on the development of chronic diseases.
 IFM honors these reputed scientists and clinicians by presenting the annual Linus Pauling Award in Functional Medicine.

 How to Get Involved